/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 • Full day excursion to the Troödos Mountains by 4WD

-• Deserted monastery of Panayia tou Sindi, Pentalya
+• Deserted monastery of Panagia tou Sindi, Pentalya

-• Church of Ay Nikolaos Galatarias with 16th-century wall paintings
+• Church of Agios Nikolaos Galatarias with 16th-century wall paintings

 • Venetian bridges of Xeros Potamos and Dhiarizos Valleys